Cycling at the 2019 European Youth Summer Olympic Festival

-Cycling competitions of the 2019 European Youth Summer Olympic Festival was held around the roads of Baku and Velopark from 23 to 25 July 2019.
+The cycling competitions of the 2019 European Youth Summer Olympic Festival in Baku, Azerbaijan, were held in the Velopark and around the roads of the city from 23 to 25 July 2019.

 Time trials had 10 km for both categories and road races had 75 km for boys, respectively 50 km for girls.

-Madis Mihkels from Estonia and Zoë Backstedt won both individual race, time trial and road race.
+Madis Mihkels from Estonia and Zoë Backstedt of Great Britain won both individual race, time trial and road race.